Plastic bag ban

-A plastic bag ban is a law that restricts the use of lightweight plastic bags at retail establishments.
+A plastic bag ban or charge is a law that restricts the use of lightweight plastic bags at retail establishments.
 In the early 21st century, there has been a global trend towards the phase-out of lightweight plastic bags.
-Single-use plastic shopping bags, commonly made from low-density polyethylene (LDPE) plastic, have traditionally been given for free to customers by stores when purchasing goods: the bags have long been considered a convenient, cheap, and hygienic way of transporting items.
+Single-use plastic shopping bags, commonly made from low-density polyethylene plastic, have traditionally been given for free to customers by stores when purchasing goods: the bags have long been considered a convenient, cheap, and hygienic way of transporting items.
+Lightweight plastic carrier bags include all carrier bags with a wall thickness below 50 microns and are not biodegradable.
 Problems associated with plastic bags include use of non-renewable resources (such as crude oil, gas and coal), difficulties during disposal, and environmental impacts.
 Concurrently with the reduction in lightweight plastic bags, shops have introduced reusable shopping bags.

-Various governments have banned the sale of lightweight bags, charge customers for lightweight bags, or generate taxes from the stores that sell them.
-The Bangladesh government was the first to do so in 2002, imposing a total ban on lightweight plastic bags.
+Various governments have banned the sale of lightweight bags, have taxed manufacturers for the production of lightweight bags, or charged the sale of lightweight plastic bags in stores, placing the tax burden on consumers.
+The Bangladesh government of Begum Khaleda Zia was the first to do so in 2002, imposing a total ban on lightweight plastic bags.
 Between 2010 and 2019, the number of public policies intended to phase out plastic carryout bags tripled.
-As of 2022, such bans have been introduced in 99 countries, with varying degrees of enforcement, and 32 countries instead impose a charge per bag.
-Bans and charges have also been enacted by some jurisdictions at the sub-national level.
+As of 2024, regulations have been introduced in 127 countries, with 27 countries implementing bans on the sale to consumers and 30 countries implementing charges on the sale to consumers.